-At the end of year 11, our students sit 2 papers in Chemistry, each one worth 100 marks and 105 mins long.
-Students will receive one separate Science GCSE grade for Chemistry.
+At the end of year 11, our students sit 2 papers in Biology, each one worth 100 marks and 105 mins long.
+Students will receive one separate Science GCSE grade for Biology.

-- At least 8 practical experiments over the two year course, allowing for plenty of inquiry into the world of organic and inorganic chemistry, and providing students with a hands-on approach to their learning
+- At least 10 practical experiments over the two year course, allowing for plenty of inquiry into real world phenomena, and providing students with a hands-on approach to their learning

 - Comprehensive schemes of work and pedagogy, as well as access to past papers, mark schemes, examiner reports, specimen papers and a vast array of resources developed by our experienced teaching staff

 - Differentiated learning materials tailored to every student’s needs

 - State-of-the-art laboratories for testing various scientific principles, techniques or experiments, including access to microscopes and other observational tools